mattermost/docs/source/install/self-managed-changelog.md

 - Added a new index on ``Posts(OriginalId)``.
 For a database with 11.8 million posts, on a machine with a i7-11800H CPU (8 cores, 16 threads), 32GiB of RAM and SSD, the index creation takes 98.51s on MYSQL and 2.6s on PostgreSQL.
 - In PostgreSQL databases, the ``Posts`` table will be locked during index creation.
 To avoid locking this table, admins can create the index manually before performing the upgrade using the following non-blocking query: ``CREATE INDEX CONCURRENTLY idx_posts_original_id ON Posts(OriginalId);``.
-- Admins managing servers and PostgreSQL databases containing fewer posts may prefer that the migration process create the index, and accept that ``Posts`` table will remain locked until the migration is complete.
+- Admins managing PostgreSQL deployments containing fewer posts may prefer that the migration process create the index, and accept that ``Posts`` table will remain locked until the migration is complete.

 **IMPORTANT:** If you upgrade from a release earlier than v7.8, please read the other [Important Upgrade Notes](/upgrade/important-upgrade-notes.html).